-Eiffel Tower lights and the nightly light show
+Eiffel Tower light shows

-The Eiffel Tower's nightly light show has three layers: a permanent golden wash on the ironwork after dusk, a sparkle of 20,000 bulbs that fires for 5 minutes at the top of every hour, and a summit beacon that sweeps the horizon.
+The Eiffel Tower light show has three layers: a permanent golden wash on the ironwork after dusk, a sparkle of 20,000 bulbs that fires for 5 minutes at the top of every hour, and a summit beacon that sweeps the horizon.
 The final sparkle runs at 23:00, with full shutdown by 23:45.

 When the sparkle happens?